lve-org/lve/docs/blog/how-effective-are-llm-safety-filters.md

 Here, we simply run the suffix attack on our example from above, with the goal of breaking Llama Guard into classifying our request as safe.
 Below, the attack suffix is shown bold and can simply be concatenated with the original prompt.

 ![](https://github-production-user-asset-6210df.s3.amazonaws.com/58907/291406474-dfd55373-357e-4113-adff-de5c1b8a74de.png)
 *Figure 2.
-The Llama Guard filter can be bypassed by adding a specific suffix to the prompt.*
+The Llama Guard filter can be bypassed by adding an attack suffix to the prompt.*

 Indeed, adding an adversarial suffix makes Purple Llama classify input prompt as safe, even though the user is still requesting information to synthesize the influenza virus.
 Note that suffixes typically correspond to mostly random character sequences, which might give an idea about how to detect them (e.g. checking perplexity of the suffix).
 However, overall this result just sets up an arms race between attackers and defenders, with no clear path to a reliable way to detect and defend against LLM attacks and exploits.
 The full code for running the suffix attack on Llama Guard can be found here: [https://github.com/andyzoujm/breaking-llama-guard/](https://github.com/andyzoujm/breaking-llama-guard/).